Luminosity distance and extinction by submicrometer-sized grains: Absolute reddening

-These two equations enable us to derive the specific mass of each component, specifically $m_n=N_n / (N_n + N_{\mu})$ of the nano- and submicrometre grains and $m_{\mu} = N_{\mu} / (N_n + N_{\mu})$ of the micrometre sized particles.
-The normalized reddening curves are converted into absolute reddening by multiplying $E(B-V)$.
-The extrapolated reddening at infinitely long wavelengths is substituted with the visual extinction $A_{\rm V}$ (Eq.~1).
-Notably, our approach obviates the requirement for the extrapolated parameter $R_{\rm V} = A_{\rm V} / E(B-V)$ (45).
-By adjusting grain sizes and abundances within the three populations, we achieve the best fit for the absolute reddening of each star, surpassing previous models that solely addressed relative reddening or extinction curves.
+These two equations enable us to derive the { {relative}} mass of each component, specifically $m_n = N_n / (N_n + N_{s\mu})$ of the nano- and amorphous grains and $m_{s\mu} = N_{s\mu} / (N_n + N_{s\mu})$ of the submicrometer-sized particles.
+Notably, our approach to computing $A_V$ is validated through a fit to the observed reddening curve using our dust model and obviates the need for the extrapolated parameter $R_V = A_V / E(B-V)$.